-(b) Regardless of the media or delivery mechanism used.
-For example, a commercial supplier agreement may be presented as one or more paper documents or may appear on a computer or other electronic device screen during a purchase, software installation, other product delivery, registration for a service, or another transaction.

-"Contracting director" means:

-- (a) Except in the Federal Acquisition Service (FAS), a director of a Central Office or Regional office Division responsible for performing contracting or contract administration functions. - (b) In FAS Central Office- - (1) The Deputy Commissioner for Technology Transformation Services or designee; - (2) The Assistant Commissioner for the Office of Assisted Acquisition Services or designee; - (3) The Assistant Commissioner for the Office of General Supplies and Services Categories or designee; - (4) The Assistant Commissioner for the Office of Information Technology Category or designee; - (5) The Assistant Commissioner for the Office of Professional Services and Human Capital Categories or designee; and - (6) The Assistant Commissioner for Travel, Transportation, and Logistics Categories or designee; and - (7) The Assistant Commissioner for the Office of Policy and Compliance or designee for support offices with contracting functions. - (c) In FAS Regions, the Assistant Regional Commissioner or designee. - "Debarring official" or "suspending official" means the individual designated as GSA's Suspension & Debarment Official. - "GSA Information System" means an information system owned or operated by the U.S. General Services Administration or by a contractor or other organization on behalfof the U.S. General Services Administration including: - "GSA information technology" means information technology as defined in FAR 2 that is owned or operated by the U.S. General Services Administration or by a contractor or other organization on behalf of the U.S. General Services Administration. - (1) "Cloud Information System" means information systems developed using cloud computing.
-Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-Cloud information systems include Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).
-Cloud information systems may connect to the GSA network. - (2) "External Information System" means information systems that reside in contractor facilities and typically do not connect to the GSA network.
-External information systems may be government owned and contractor operated or contractor owned and operated on behalf of GSA or the Federal Government (when GSA is the managing agency). - (3) "Internal Information System" means information systems that reside on premise in GSA facilities and may connect to the GSA network.
-Internal systems are operated on behalf of GSA or the Federal Government (when GSA is the managing agency). - (4) "Low Impact Software as a Service (LiSaaS) System" means cloud applications that are implemented for a limited duration, considered low impact and would cause limited harm to GSA. - (5) "Mobile Application" means a type of application software designed to run on a mobile device, such as a smartphone or tablet computer.
+- (b) Regardless of the media or delivery mechanism used.
+For example, a commercial supplier agreement may be presented as one or more paper documents or may appear on a computer or other electronic device screen during a purchase, software installation, other product delivery, registration for a service, or another transaction. - "Contracting director" means: - (a) Except in the Federal Acquisition Service (FAS), a director of a Central Office or Regional office Division responsible for performing contracting or contract administration functions. - (b) In FAS Central Office- - (1) The Deputy Commissioner for Technology Transformation Services or designee; - (2) The Assistant Commissioner for the Office of Assisted Acquisition Services or designee; - (3) The Assistant Commissioner for the Office of General Supplies and Services Categories or designee; - (4) The Assistant Commissioner for the Office of Information Technology Category or designee; - (5) The Assistant Commissioner for the Office of Professional Services and Human Capital Categories or designee; and - (6) The Assistant Commissioner for Travel, Transportation, and Logistics Categories or designee; and - (7) The Assistant Commissioner for the Office of Policy and Compliance or designee for support offices with contracting functions. - (c) In FAS Regions, the Assistant Regional Commissioner or designee. - "Debarring official" or "suspending official" means the individual designated as GSA's Suspension & Debarment Official. - "GSA information technology" means information technology as defined in FAR 2 that is owned or operated by the U.S. General Services Administration or by a contractor or other organization on behalf of the U.S. General Services Administration.